scopeusc/scope-s18/lesson-3/README.md

     apiKey: apiKey
 });
 ```
-Then open the `clarifai.json` file and replace with your API key which can be found at
+Then open the `clarifai.json` file within the `config` directory and replace with your API key which can be found at
 [https://clarifai.com/developer/account/keys]
+When we're dealing with API keys or sensitive data, it's usually good to decouple it from your JavaScript code and keep it in a configuration file.

 ### Using Clarifai